-In collaboration with Dr. Alex Cochez
+In collaboration with Dr Alex Cochez

-According to traditional Chinese medicine (TCM) acupuncture deals with the flow of chi through meridians by inserting thin needles into acupuncture points.
+According to traditional Chinese medicine (TCM), acupuncture deals with the flow of chi through meridians by inserting thin needles into acupuncture points.
 Acupressure uses physical pressure instead.
 In health insurance usually covered as a separate benefit.

-Sudden injury usually due to a vehicle accident, fall, burn, sports or fight.
+The sudden injury usually due to a vehicle accident, fall, burn, sports or fight.

 Insurance companies will only accept applications or renewals within a certain age range.

 A maximum amount of money the insured will be covered for during a one-year policy and per member.

 The core of a health insurance plan is its table of benefits.
 Each benefit describes covered prevention, diagnostics and treatment for a set of medical conditions and defines its co-pay, deductibles, limit and exclusions.
 Examples are dental care and outpatient treatment.

 The maximum amount that the insurer will pay for a specific benefit, sometimes during one year or per event as described in the table of benefits.
 Mainly applied to benefits like dental care, vision care, chronic diseases and maternity.

 If the insurer offers direct billing, the insured doesn’t have to pay to receive medical care (in accordance with the policy’s benefits).
 Only the policy member card has to be shown to the healthcare provider assuming the latter is part of the insurer’s direct billing provider network.
 Opposite to Pay and Claim.